MCG Manager - v20029

 Note that the total number songs at the top of the screen is shown as zero.
 Follow the steps below to further modify the external device.

-1. Connect your external device nack to the PC and open it using File Explorer.
+1. Connect your external device back to the PC and open it using File Explorer.
 In this example, the "Karaoke Songs" folder is shown.

 [Click to view large picture]